Implement Full-Text Search over a GraphQL API in Atlas

 To be clear, MongoDB will instantly create a GraphQL API for basic CRUD operations without having to create a function or write any code.
 However, you can easily extend the functionality to do things like full-text search, which is what we're going to accomplish here.

-To be successful with this tutorial, you'll need a few things:
+To be successful with this tutorial, you'll need a couple of things:

-The expectation is that your Atlas cluster already has network access rules, users, data, etc., all defined and configured so we can jump right into the GraphQL side of things.
-We're also expecting that you have a Realm application created, even if it isn't configured.
-If you need help with configurations, check out
+The expectation is that your Atlas cluster already has network access rules, users, data, etc., all configured so we can jump right into the GraphQL side of things.
+We're also expecting that you have an App Services application created, even if it isn't configured.
+If you need help with configurations, check out on the subject.

-At this point, you should at least have a blank slate in terms of a Realm application.
+At this point, you should at least have a blank Atlas application.
 To get up and running with GraphQL, we need to accomplish the following:

 - Configure authentication methods.

 - Define a JSON Schema.

 It might sound like a lot of work, but our configuration is mostly point and click.